agentflare-ai/agentml/memory/extensions/sqlite_graph/README.md

 # SQLite Graph Database Extension

 A powerful SQLite extension that adds graph database capabilities with full Cypher query support.
+Part of the AgentFlare AI ecosystem.
 Build sophisticated graph applications with the reliability of SQLite and the expressiveness of Cypher.

 ## Features